Afcon: Mauritania, Angola and Mali unveil preliminary squads for Africa Cup of Nations | Goal.com

 Afcon: Mauritania, Angola and Mali unveil preliminary squads

-Mauritania, Angola and Mali have disclosed their provisional squads for the upcoming Africa Cup of Nations.
+Mauritania, Angola and Mali have named their provisional squads for the upcoming Africa Cup of Nations.

 The trio, who are set to slug it out in Group E, have 23, 26 and 27 players respectively in their initial squads.

-Mauritania’s main squad comprises 17 players who ply their trade outside the nation, with Turkey-based pair of Dialo Guidileye and Adama Ba standing out.
+Mauritania’s main squad comprises of 17 players who ply their trade outside the nation, with Turkey-based pair of Diallo Guidileye and Adama Ba two of the more notable inclusions.

 Martins’ side, who are one of the competitions’ three debutants, commence preparations in Nouakchott on June 1, before moving to Marrakech from June 8 to June 19 for another pre-Afcon camp.